 Delivery error

-Sending something to the wrong recipient is the top miscellaneous error in the 2023 Verizon Data Breach Investigations Report (DBIR).
+Sending something to the wrong recipient is the top miscellaneous error in the 2024 Verizon Data Breach Investigations Report (DBIR).
 It’s simple, it’s embarrassing, and it happens.
 It’s likely that everyone reading this blog has made this mistake at some point.
-While the consequences vary depending on the content of what was misdelivered, the embarrassment felt is another human challenge which leads to delays in reporting said mistake.
+While the consequences vary depending on the content of what was misdelivered, being embarrassed is another human challenge which leads to delays in reporting said mistake.

 Misconfigurations